andreasrossa/replay-browser/README.md

 - [/] Add API routes to post replay start/end events
 - [ ] implement api calls in collector for replay start/end events
 - [ ] implement JWT generation endpoint for authenticating collectors with the ws-ingestor
+- [ ] "Just Finished" / How long ago on replay card